 Miso-Ginger Grilled Eggplant

-In winter months, I roast eggplant in the oven, brush on the miso glaze and then run it under the broiler until it caramelizes.
-Now that it’s grilling season, it’s even easier.
-And there you go: grilled eggplant for a BBQ side or a light lunch.
-The next time you have a barbecue party, invite us over and you know what we’ll be bringing!
+Brush on the miso glaze and give it another minute in the broiler or grill until the top begins to caramelize.
+Sprinkle with sesame seeds and serve.
+And there you go: grilled miso ginger eggplant for a BBQ side or a light lunch.
+The next time you have a barbecue party, invite us over.
+You know what we’ll bring!

 • In season, the farmers’ market can be a great place to find different varieties.

-• This method works extremely well with long thin Japanese eggplants (slice in half lengthwise and grill or roast until tender).
+• This method works extremely well with long, thin Japanese eggplants, as well as the Italian pear-shaped variety (slice in half lengthwise and grill or roast until tender).

-• You can peel them if you want, but grilled eggplant skin is totally edible.
+• You can peel the eggplant if you want, but we leave the skin on – it’s totally edible.

 Print Recipe Pin Recipe